 Over-Regulation of the Market

 The FBR’s stringent regulations (ban on non-filers, mandatory registrations when purchasing property worth more than PKR 5 million, and high property transfer taxes) have deterred investors in this market.
-Despite the fact that stock markets are volatile, it is not the economic predictor you would expect.
+Even though stock markets are volatile, it is not the economic predictor you would expect.
 However, a common misconception of real estate as an investment opportunity is that it makes a lot of money.
 This is not the case.
 The real estate industry fills the void in most countries where capital markets do not play a significant role in economic development.
 Unfortunately, due to excessive government and FBR over-regulation, this sector is unable to do so.
 Consider the KSE-100 index and the house price index.
 For just three years between 2011 and 2019, the annual return on house prices was higher than the KSE-100.
-The KSE-100 index has risen by 230 percent during the same time span, compared to 147 percent for house prices.
+The KSE-100 index has risen by 230 percent during the same period, compared to 147 percent for house prices.
 There are periodic fluctuations in investments, and one such cycle happened in Pakistan’s real estate market from 2012 to 2015, which enhances the role of real estate sector in Pakistan with annual returns of 16 percent, 25 percent, and 14 percent, respectively.
 All those years, the return on the housing index has been in the single digits, ranging from 1% to 9%.

 The Post 2018 Real Estate Market